Connecting to Customers through Social CRM

-Social CRM evolved from the need to create new customer relationships built on trust.
-This means actively participating in social media forums with your customers by:
+- Enhanced Customer Experience through Social CRM – Social CRM evolved from the need to create new customer relationships through the social media channel—relationship that is built on trust.
+This means actively participating in social media forums.

 We are on the brink of important change in the world— and it is economic in nature.
 We have seen massive job cuts, company bankruptcies, budget reductions, etc. We are in a period of profit-focused cost cutting.
 Innovation may be a low priority for many companies in this period of recession but I think it is a big mistake.
 Innovation ought to be a crucial element in a firm’s recession strategy.
 It will allow them to do more with less and to generate profit by exploiting existing resources.